ATI Mobility Radeon HD 4860 vs ATI Mobility Radeon HD 4850

 AMD has also published a benchmark comparison between the HD 4850 and HD 4860 mobile graphics cards and showed that the 4860 was able to perform a few percentage points better in 3DMark06 under 1920x1200 pixel resolution.

 At Cebit 2009, Asus showed us a 15" laptop with a Mobility Radeon HD 4860 for a hopeful launch in Q2 2009.
 Our press contact stated that the mobile HD 4860 may perform a bit worse than the mobile HD 4850.
 In the presented pre-production sample, there was an unspecified "Mobility Radeon 4500 Series" graphics card installed that scored only a bit above 2000 points in 3DMark06.

 The features of the HD 4860 should be comparable to the HD 4850 with regards to Avivo HD video functionality, Powerplay and the integrated sound controller for HDMI output.

-ATI Mobility Radeon HD 4850► remove
+ATI Mobility Radeon HD 4850► remove from comparison

 The ATI Mobilty Radeon HD 4850 from AMD is a DirectX 10.1 upper middle-class notebook graphics adapter.
 Technically, the GPU is based on the desktop HD 4850 GPU but with a lower clock rate for reduced energy consumption.